athom031/athom031.github.io/_posts/2020-06-11-Krazy-Kitchen.md

 ## Abstract

-Krazy Kitchen is an online cooperative game where a group of your friends attempt to complete several recipes under chaotic situations.
-This is our own implementation of the Overcooked game series.
-Space and time is limited and completing recipes are a combination of many different tasks and ingredients.
-This game requires users to get, cut, cook, combine and then deliver food.
-The true fun comes from the pandemonium that accompanies attempting levels individually and discovering through gameplay that the only way to succeed is to work together.
+Krazy Kitchen is a thrilling online cooperative game that challenges you and your friends to complete various recipes amidst chaotic situations.
+Inspired by the popular Overcooked game series, this is our unique take on the concept.
+With limited space and time, players must skillfully navigate through a multitude of tasks and ingredients to successfully prepare dishes.
+From gathering and cutting ingredients to cooking and combining them, the gameplay revolves around the exciting process of creating and delivering food.
+However, the real enjoyment stems from the pandemonium that ensues when tackling levels individually, as players soon realize that true success can only be achieved through teamwork and collaboration.

 ## Built With